fgadaleta/amethix-webpage/_jobs/software-engineer.md

 				<p>
 					<b class="margin-top">You fit this role if</b>
 					<ul>

+    5+ years of experience building low-level and backend systems Provisioning and operating basic cloud services in AWS, Azure or Google Cloud Consuming and contributing to open source codebases Familiarity with multiple programming languages

+    The Rust language.
+    Type Systems, Generics, Futures and Async/Await.
+    Actor based concurrent systems and Messaging Protocols.
+    Git and GitHub's workflow.
+    Modern CI/CD pipelines and DevOps.
+    Building components in complex code bases

 						<li>Have technically led projects which have involved multiple engineering teams</li>
 						<li>Design, build, and maintain APIs that users can rely on for decades</li>
 						<li>Design, build, and maintain APIs that users can rely on for decades</li>